Jonas-Nicodemus/energy-matching/README.md

 [![MIT License][license-shield]][license-url]

 # [Energy matching in reduced passive and port-Hamiltonian systems][arxiv-url]
-This repository contains the code for the paper [Energy matching in reduced passive and port-Hamiltonian systems][arxiv-url].
+This repository contains the code for the paper [Energy matching in reduced passive and port-Hamiltonian systems][sicon-url].
 The goal is to obtain low-dimensional port-Hamiltonian (pH) models that effectively approximate both the input-output dynamics and the energy (Hamiltonian) of a full-order model (FOM).

 <!-- TABLE OF CONTENTS -->